-5. Hear directly from current AU students about what it’s really like to be an AU student—without your parents.
-Ask any question during this for-students-only session in the afternoon.
+5. Hear directly from current AU students about what it's really like to be an AU student-without your parents.
+Ask any question during the "Life as an Eagle" for-students-only session.

 6. Get a taste of campus cuisine.
-At lunchtime, use a swipe card to eat at one of AU’s campus dining venues, including TDR (Terrace Dining Room) and the Tavern
+At lunchtime, enjoy a boxed lunch provided by AU's Dining Services.

 8. During the Student Life Fair, get more information about the residence halls, dining plans, student activities, and even how you can become a member of the Blue Crew.
 Also learn about study abroad, opportunities to engage in service projects, the University Library, and numerous other campus offices that provide social, spiritual, health, or academic resources for students.